-Taking notice of what’s going on around you is a good way to be in the moment.
-Mindfulness is the regular practice of this – you don’t think about the past or the future, you just stay in the moment, observing it without any judgement.
-This can help you to stop dwelling on the past, which can lead to unhappiness.
-Research suggests that focusing on what you’re doing – even if it’s washing the dishes – increases present moment awareness which can promote happiness.
+Taking notice of what’s going on around you is a good way to be in the present moment.
+Mindfulness is the regular practice of this — you don’t think about the past or the future, you just focus on staying in the moment, observing it without any judgement.
+This can help you manage your feelings and be accepting of what’s happening around you and in your life.

 A good way to tune into your inner voice is to sit quietly and listen to your inner monologue.
 Do you speak to yourself with kindness or are you harsh and critical?
 Next time something goes wrong, make a conscious effort to speak kindly to yourself — you’re only human and you’re doing the best you can.
 Think about how you’d talk to your best friend and apply the same tone to yourself.